Mind Switches in Futurama and Stargate: Mind switching and permutations

+The product $Q_9$ has no factor in common with the product $B_9$.
+Thus $Q_9^{-1}$ serves to undo $B_9$ using nine transpositions.
+Grime asked if $Q_9$ is best possible.
+We will give an affirmative answer to a more general question.

-In place of $P(9,2,1)$, consider the more general permutations $P(n,2,1)$ for any $n \ge 5$.
-Let $F_n$ represent a sequence of mind switches involving bodies $1,2,\dots , n$ where as in \eqref{F9}, the pair 1, 2 swap with each other but not with anyone else.
-Suppose that, as in \eqref{P921},
+For $n \ge 5$, let $B_n$ be any product of distinct transpositions representing a sequence of mind swaps with the following two properties: \begin{enumerate}[(i)] \item bodies 1 and 2 swap with each other but not with any other body, as in \eqref{p9}; and \item as in \eqref{dp9},